Best Lower Trap Exercises To Build Mass and Strength

 How do you know if you have weak lower traps?

 If you have weak lower traps, you may experience symptoms such as poor posture, rounded shoulders, and shoulder blade winging (when the shoulder blades stick out from the back).
-You may also have difficulty stabilizing your shoulder blades during certain movements, which could lead to potential shoulder pain or discomfort.

 How to Train Lower Trap

-The lower fibres act on the scapula (shoulder blades), with their main role being the prime mover in scapular depression.
+The lower fibers act on the scapula (shoulder blades), with their main role being the prime mover in scapular depression.
 It also acts as a stabilizer when raising the arms overhead through a full range of motion.

-As for the lower traps, they can best be developed by drawing the shoulder blades downward while keeping the arms almost straight and stiff.
+As for the lower traps, can best be developed by drawing the shoulder blades downward while keeping the arms almost straight and stiff.

 Takeaways

-Your back is made up of many important muscles, not just your latissimus dorsi (lats) and rear delts.
 You should strength train your lower traps just like any other muscle because they are important for proper movement and overall health.

 References